bkase/slides/zk-dsl-challenges/slides.md

 * ZK DSL authors immediately put themselves _years behind_ by choosing a standalone DSL
 * <!-- .element: class="fragment" data-fragment-index="1" --> The language itself is limited in scope.
 That's the "domain-specific" part, but that limits usages!
 Loops don't quite work, I can't quite assign this to a variable, etc. <!-- .element: class="fragment" data-fragment-index="1" -->
-* <!-- .element: class="fragment" data-fragment-index="2" --> The tools around the langauge need to be rebuilt!
+* <!-- .element: class="fragment" data-fragment-index="2" --> The tools around the language need to be rebuilt!
 Editor support, package management, build, etc <!-- .element: class="fragment" data-fragment-index="2" -->

 !!!

 ### Rant part3

-* Application developers _in general_ don't want to learn new languages, especialy if they're trying to build and ship a product, and they sure as hell don't want to be stuck with something half-broken and with poor tools
+* Application developers _in general_ don't want to learn new languages, especially if they're trying to build and ship a product, and they sure as hell don't want to be stuck with something half-broken and with poor tools
 * <!-- .element: class="fragment" data-fragment-index="1" --> And for what benefit even!? making if-statements slightly cleaner?
 Not worth it! <!-- .element: class="fragment" data-fragment-index="1" -->

 !!!